Nandeeshvishwa/CICD-Project/README.md

 # CI-CD

-This is Simple ci-cd project
+This is my Simple ci-cd project